manishsugu/P10_RGB_Micropython/README.md

 # P10_RGB_Micropython
-This is a P10 RGB display connected to an ESP32 using MicroPython code
+This is a P10 RGB display connected to an ESP32 using MicroPython code.
+Author-Manish jha